ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > ["idict_get_next()" in docs](/develop/func/stdlib/#dict_get_next)

-Note that if a value is found, `f` will be -1 (true).
-The `~ -1` operation (bitwise not) will return 0, meaning that the loop should be continued.
-At the same time, when we fill the dictionary with our transactions, it is necessary to start the count **with a value greater than -1** (for example, 0) and continue increasing by 1 with each transaction.
-So all transactions will be sent in the sequence we wanted.
+Note that if a value is found, `f` is always equal to -1 (true).
+The `~ -1` operation (bitwise not) will always return a value of 0, meaning that the loop should be continued.
+At the same time, when a dictionary is filled with transactions, it is necessary to start calculating those **with a value greater than -1** (e.g., 0) and continue increasing the value by 1 with each transaction.
+This structure allows transactions to be sent in the correct sequential order.

-### Old queries removing
+### Removing Expired Queries

-As you know, [smart contracts in TON pay for their storage](develop/smart-contracts/fees#storage-fee).
-So they can not store a lot of data in it, otherwise each transaction will be very expensive.
-For this, transactions that have expired more than 64 seconds ago are removed from the storage:
+Typically, [smart contracts on TON pay for their own storage](develop/smart-contracts/fees#storage-fee).
+This means that the amount of data smart contracts can store is limited to prevent high network transaction fees.
+To allow the system to be more efficient, transactions that are more than 64 seconds old are removed from the storage.
+This is conducted as follows:

 ```func
 bound -= (64 << 32);   ;; clean up records that have expired more than 64 seconds ago